Skeleton of isometric Tensor Network States for Abelian String-Net Models: B. Virtual symmetries and deformations of abelian string-nets

 Topological order is stable against local perturbations, i.e., the ground state of the sum of a fixed point Hamiltonian and a weak local perturbation is in general still topologically ordered~\cite{kitaev_faulttolerant2003, klich_stability2010}.
 Actual tensor network deformations however are much more delicate: Given some fixed point $T_{abcd}^\sigma$ which represents a topologically ordered phase, a generic deformation $T_{abcd}^\sigma + \varepsilon (T^\prime)_{abcd}^\sigma$ will destroy topological order at any strength $\varepsilon \neq 0$.
 This is because such a deformation will act also on the virtual level of the tensor, thus corresponding to a non-local physical perturbation which implies condensation of some anyons~\cite{shukla_boson2018}.
 While such a state still has a local parent Hamiltonian, it cannot be connected smoothly to the fixed point Hamiltonian as $\varepsilon \rightarrow 0$~\cite{chen_tensor2010}.

 However, it is possible to identify deformations which leave topological order intact when small enough, provided we keep the decomposition into a $W$-matrix and plumbing tensors.
 These have to preserve certain virtual symmetries of the fixed point tensors which protect the topological order~\cite{schuch_peps2010, shukla_boson2018, sahinoglu_characterizing2021}.
 In this section, we discuss the relevant symmetries for the different tensor network representations of abelian string-net models discussed in the main text.
+To do so, we introduce the clock operator $Z$ with $Z\ket{j} = e^{2\pi ij/N} \ket{j}$ and the shift operator $X$ with $X\ket{j} = \ket{(j + 1 )\;\text{mod} \; N}$ as in the main text.

 In the single-line case, the virtual symmetry in question directly represents the closed-loop constraint which can be expressed in terms of $Z$ operators acting on the virtual legs

 If this symmetry is broken by the modified tensor, open endpoints of some strings are allowed.
 Importantly, for a potentially small weight $\propto \varepsilon$ of a parity-violating configuration around a vertex, open strings at all lengths contribute with a weight of $\propto \varepsilon^2$.
 As these open strings are not suppressed in length, they induce condensation of the vertex excitations, which correspond to violations of the vertex stabilizers $\mathcal{A}_v$, and thus to a loss of topological order.